Introduction to GI cancer

 Common types of GI cancer

-In the same year, gastric (or stomach) and oesophageal cancers were ranked the fifth and seventh most commonly diagnosed cancers (respectively), with 1.03 million new cases of gastric cancer and 0.6 million new cases of oesophageal cancer worldwide.6
+In the same year, gastric (or stomach), liver, esophageal and pancreatic cancers were ranked the fifth, sixth, eighth and twelfth most commonly diagnosed cancers, with 1.1, 0.9, 0.6 and 0.5 million new cases worldwide, respectively.6

 CRC, colorectal cancer; GI, gastrointestinal.